CMSgov/dpc-app/README.md

 docker-compose up db redis
 ```

-By default, the application attempts to connect to the `dpc_atrribution` database on the localhost as the `postgres` user.
+By default, the application attempts to connect to the `dpc_attribution` database on the localhost as the `postgres` user.
 This database needs to be manually created, but table setup and data migration will be handled by the DPC services.

 For Redis, we assume the server is running on the localhost, with the default port.